-- Other Visions - Some beautiful, some strange.
+- Other city-TLD Visions - Some beautiful, some strange.

 Each page here invites user contributions and is linked to one of the following key pages.
 We urge you to read and to write on them. [ Note: to write you must first join the project.]

 - .nyc TLD Contract Documents - The city's contract documents with ICANN and NeuStar for the operation and marketing of the .nyc TLD.

-- .NYC Advisory Board - Public input channel for the city of New York's .nyc TLD development effort.
+- .NYC Advisory Board - This is the key public input channel for the city of New York's .nyc TLD development effort.
 The Board's meeting reports are perhaps the most timely and inside info on developments.

 - Mission & Objectives - Why we exist and what we hope to accomplish.